-By 1873, 134 Marlborough was the home of boot, shoe, and leather dealer Joshua Brooks Kimball and his wife, Nancy (Grout) Kimball.
+On October 21, 1872, 134 Marlborough was purchased from John Farrington by Nancy (Grout) Kimball, the wife of boot, shoe, and leather dealer Joshua Brooks Kimball.
 They previously had lived at 13 Mt.
 Vernon.
-He is shown as the owner of 134 Marlborough on the 1874 Hopkins map.

 By the 1880-1881 winter season, the Tylers had moved to 120 Marlborough and 134 Marlborough was once again the home of Joshua and Nancy Kimball.
-Soon thereafter, they moved to 83 Worcester to live with their son and daughter-in-law, George Henry and Sylvia (Pitcher) Kimball.
+Soon thereafter, they moved to 83 Worcester to live with their son and daughter-in-law, George Henry Kimball and Sylvia (Pitcher) Kimball.
 George Kimball was a partner in his father’s shoe, boot, and leather firm.
-Joshua and Nancy Kimball continued to live there until their deaths (he in September of 1885 and she in February of 1892).
-Nancy Kimball continued to be shown as the owner of 134 Marlborough on the 1883 and 1888 Bromley maps; George Henry Kimball is shown as the owner on the 1895 and 1898 maps.
+They continued to live there for the rest of their lives.
+Joshua Kimball died in September of 1885, and on July 6, 1891, Nancy Kimball transferred 134 Marlborough to George Kimball.
+She died in February of 1892.

 During the 1881-1882 winter season, 134 Marlborough was the home of shoe manufacturer Albert Leighton Coolidge and his wife, Elizabeth (Wiggin) Coolidge.
 They had lived at the Hotel Vendôme during the previous season.
 By the 1882-1883 season, they had moved to the Hotel Agassiz at 191 Commonwealth.

-By 1884, 134 Marlborough was the home of dry goods merchant Alexander Henderson and his wife, Mary A. (O’Connor) Henderson.
-They continued to live there during the 1884-1885 winter season, but moved soon thereafter to the Hotel Kensington at 687 Boylston.
+By the 1883-1884 winter season, 134 Marlborough was the home of dry goods merchant Alexander Henderson and his wife, Mary A. (O’Connor) Henderson.
+They continued to live there during the 1884-1885 winter season, but moved thereafter to the Hotel Kensington at 687 Boylston.

 By the 1885-1886 winter season, 134 Marlborough was the home of dry goods commission merchant Eugene Battelle and his wife, Susan Parkman (Munro) Battelle.
 They had lived at 321 Dartmouth during the previous season.
 By mid-1886, they had moved to 317 Dartmouth.